-This course emphasizes the study of how technology has entered our home and affects how we maintain it.
+This course emphasizes the study of technology that has entered our home and affects how we maintain and repair it.
 Units such as house construction, plumbing, electrical, masonry, and carpentry will be covered.
 Students will have the opportunity to study energy efficient, computerized heating and air conditioning systems.
 The students will also be introduced to computer programs dealing with how things work.
 This course will assist students in making intelligent decisions concerning consumer awareness in the home.